 The MPO will continue to explore its management, policy, and technological commitment to public involvement.
 The MPO will work to identify and cooperate with local government, industry, business groups, and economic development organizations interested in developing/supporting common concerns involving congestion and travel time reliability, safety, freight and commerce.
+The MPO will service as a technical resource on freight to local jurisdictions.
 The MPO will maintain an updated list of all required stakeholders and planning partners across the community.
 Non-traditional planning partners in the community will be targeted for ongoing consultation including pedestrian and bicycling.
 Public information and outreach targeting the relationship between transportation, land use, and air/water pollution, as well as, their collective impact on health and environment will be undertaken.